jrazi/ItB-final-project-winter-2023/tasks/introduction.md

 ---

+## Important Note on Project Deadline

+Please be aware that the deadline for this project is set for the **16th of Bahman**.
+Due to the time constraints associated with grading and releasing the final grades, this deadline will not be subject to change.
+We appreciate your understanding and cooperation in adhering to this timeline.

 ### Project Introduction

 In this project, you'll delve into the fascinating realm of bird genetics and their evolutionary paths.
 It's an opportunity to use bioinformatics methods to tackle actual biological puzzles, with a particular emphasis on uncovering genetic secrets and the evolutionary links among various bird species.
 To get started, you can find all the project materials in the GitHub repository [here](https://github.com/IntroductiontoBioinformaticsFall2023/intro-to-bio-sut-final-project).